 Do you remember how exciting it was to receive your first real paycheck?
 Although those numbers printed on your check may have seemed impressive initially, there probably wasn’t much left over after you paid your rent and utilities and bought a few groceries.

 Things aren’t any easier for today’s youth.
-Some of them are burdened by student loans, while others can’t afford the high rents charged in New York City, where a walk-up studio can cost $2,500 a month or more.
+Some of them are burdened by student loans, while others can’t afford the high rents charged in New York City, where a walk-up studio can cost $2,500 or more.
 Prices aren’t much better in the New Jersey counties surrounding the city.

 Living at home gives your kids the opportunity to save most of their paychecks rather than spending them on exorbitant rents and a month-long supply of ramen noodles.
 In a few years when their salaries increase, your children will have enough saved to put a deposit on an apartment or even buy a small condo or home.
 While they’re living with you, they can help care for younger siblings or grandparents or housesit when the rest of the family goes out of town.